PSLCL/testing-framework/docs/design/resources.md

 A primary design goal of the Testing Framework is to allow flexible resource handling, including the ability to easily define and use new types of resources.

-##Resource Definitions
+##Resource Definition

-A resource is identified uniquely by a hash.
-The hash itself is created from a textual definition of a resource in a standardized format that a [Resource Provider](resource_providers.md) can use to recreate the resource itself.

-Note that a resource is not an instance of a resource, and the hash of a resource matches any instance of the resource.
+A resource is uniquely identified by its name and attributes.
+Note that a resource is not an instance of a resource.
+A resource defined by its name and attributes may match any number of resource instances which have the same name and a set of attributes containing at least those specified by the resource.

 During the execution of a test run, resource instances are requested.
-This request ultimately includes a hash and attributes.
+This request ultimately includes the name and attributes.
-The hash identifies the type of resource; the attributes further qualify the specific resource desired.
+The name identifies the type of resource; the attributes further qualify the specific resource desired.
 The request is memorized, and during resource instantiation the request will be made to the [Resource Providers](resource_providers.md) which create actual instances of the resource.
 In addition to the required attributes, resource instances may have additional non-required attributes.